-Those wishing to upgrade further can opt for the Driver Assistance pack (£900), which adds a blind spot warning, adaptive cruise control and a rear view camera among other features.
+Those wishing to upgrade further can opt for the Driver Assistance pack (£950), which adds a blind spot warning, adaptive cruise control and a rear view camera, among other features.

-Every new Ford car comes with a 3-year/60,000 mile warranty.
-There’s also the benefit of Ford Assistance for 1 year, providing roadside cover in the UK and throughout Europe.
+Every new Ford car comes with a three-year/60,000 mile warranty.
+There’s also the benefit of Ford Assistance for one year, providing roadside cover in the UK and throughout Europe.

-If you plan on keeping your car for longer than three years or are a high mileage driver, you can extend the standard warranty to either 4 years/80,000 miles or 5 years/100,000 miles – the latter is a level of coverage you get as standard from Hyundai, while Toyota offers up to 10 years/100,000 miles of manufacturer’s cover if you have your Toyota car routinely maintained at an approved main dealer.
+If you plan on keeping your car for longer than three years or are a high mileage driver, you can extend the standard warranty to either four-years/80,000 miles or five-years/100,000 miles – the latter is a level of coverage you get as standard from Hyundai, while Toyota offers up to 10 years/100,000 miles of manufacturer’s cover if you have your Toyota car routinely maintained at an approved main dealer.

 In this review

-- 1Ford Puma reviewThe Ford Puma is back - the small, sporty coupe is now a stylish, practical compact SUV that’s good to drive, but rivals have a higher-quality cabin (for now)
+- 1Ford Puma reviewThe Ford Puma is a stylish, practical compact SUV that’s good to drive, but rivals have a higher-quality cabin (for now)

-- 2Engines, performance and driveThe Puma’s proven 1.0-litre EcoBoost units are a known quantity, but the mild-hybrid system isn’t flawless.
+- 2Engines, performance and driveThe Ford Puma’s proven 1.0-litre EcoBoost units are a known quantity, but the mild-hybrid system isn’t flawless

-- 4Interior, design and technologyThe Ford Puma has a familiar cabin design and good levels of standard kit, but overall quality can’t match rivals.
+- 4Interior, design and technologyThe Ford Puma looks familiar inside and has plenty of standard kit, but the overall quality isn't up to rivals